home-assistant/developers.home-assistant/docs/frontend/development.md

 ]
 ```

-The Home Assistant's devcontainer needs to get rebuit via the `docker-build` [task](/development_environment.md#tasks), and the `configuration.yaml` should point to the path inside container:
+The Home Assistant's devcontainer needs to get rebuit via the `docker-build` [task](/development_environment.md#tasks), and the `configuration.yaml` should point to the path inside the container:

 ```yaml
 frontend:
   development_repo: /workspaces/frontend/
 ```

-The change to `.devcontainer/devcontainer.json` should be excluded from any PR as it contains your individual path to the `frontend` repository.
+The change to `.devcontainer/devcontainer.json` should be excluded from any PR as it contains your local path to the `frontend` repository.

 ### Installing Node.js